Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 Your Commitment: Support throughout construction

-Step 8: Measurement & Verification
+Step 8: Measurement and Verification

 Estimated Duration: Ongoing (5-10+ years)